csiro-mlai/hackfest-ppl/README.md

 ## Install dependencies

-This step should work for Tuses on Linux, Macos, or Windows users via the free [Windows Subsystem for Linux (WSL)](https://danmackinlay.name/notebook/wsl.html):
+This step should work for users on Linux, Macos.
+It should also work for Windows users via the free Microsoft extension, [Windows Subsystem for Linux (WSL)](https://danmackinlay.name/notebook/wsl.html):

 ```bash
 git clone https://github.com/csiro-mlai/hackfest-ppl